Ben Vereen: Early life

 Vereen was born October 10, 1946, in Laurinburg, North Carolina.
-While still an infant, Vereen and his family relocated to the Bedford-Stuyvesant neighborhood in Brooklyn, New York City.
-He was adopted by James Vereen, a paint-factory worker, and his wife, Pauline Vereen, who worked as a maid and theatre wardrobe mistress.
-He discovered he was adopted when he applied for a passport to join Sammy Davis Jr. on a tour of Golden Boy to London when he was 25.
+Shortly after his birth, he and his family relocated to the Bedford-Stuyvesant neighborhood in Brooklyn, New York City.
+He was raised by James Vereen, a paint-factory worker, and Pauline Vereen, who worked as a maid and theatre wardrobe mistress.
 He was raised Pentecostal.
+He discovered he was adopted when he applied for a passport at age 25.
+According to the Vereens, his birth mother had abandoned him, although he later heard from relatives that his birth mother looked for him for years.

 During his pre-teen years, he exhibited an innate talent for drama and dance and often performed in local variety shows.
 At the age of 14, Vereen enrolled at the High School of Performing Arts, where he studied under world-renowned choreographers Martha Graham, George Balanchine, and Jerome Robbins.
 Upon his graduation, he struggled to find suitable stage work and was often forced to take odd jobs to supplement his income.